Skip to main content

 Fundamentals

-The question of whether the sensitive you share with a wellness program can influence your career is a deeply personal and valid concern.
+The question of whether the sensitive health information you share with a wellness program can influence your career is a deeply personal and valid concern.
 It touches upon the core tenets of privacy, fairness, and your relationship with your employer.

 The architecture of employee protection in this domain is built upon a foundation of clear legal principles designed to create a distinct separation between your personal health journey and your professional standing.
 Your engagement with a wellness initiative is intended to be a confidential dialogue about your well-being, a process firewalled from the metrics of your job performance.

 Complementing these is the Health Insurance Portability and Accountability Act (HIPAA), which establishes federal standards for the privacy of personally identifiable health information.
-Together, these regulations mandate that your participation in a must be voluntary and that the information gathered is to be used exclusively for the purpose of promoting health, not for making determinations about your employment status, promotions, or assignments.
+Together, these regulations mandate that your participation in a wellness program must be voluntary and that the information gathered is to be used exclusively for the purpose of promoting health, not for making determinations about your employment status, promotions, or assignments.

 Your personal health data, gathered through a workplace wellness program, is legally shielded from being used in employment decisions.